ourcodingclub/ourcodingclub.github.io/_tutorials/rmarkdown.md

 Notebooks use the same syntax as `.Rmd` files so it is easy to copy and paste the script from a `.Rmd` into a Notebook.
 To create a new R Notebook file, select `File -> New File -> R Notebook`.
 Create a notebook from your newly created `.Rmd` file by copying and pasting the script.
 If you choose to copy and paste the script, make sure that under your YAML header, output: html_notebook instead of output: html_document.

-Alternatively, to turn any existing `.Rmd` file into an `R` notebook, add `html_notebook: default` under the `output:` argument in the YAML header.
-It's okay if you have more than one output type.
-For example, this code would give you a `pdf` and an `R notebook.
+Alternatively, to turn any existing `.Rmd` file into an `R` notebook, add `html_notebook: default` under the `output:` argument in the YAML header. __If you have more than one output document type, the "Knit" button will only produce the first type.__ You can use the dropdown menu form the __Knit__ button to produce one of the other types.

 ```
 ---